 The Arcanys difference: How we handle personal data

 Arcanys is a non-EU established company that provides software development services to customers across the globe (both European and non-European clients).
-At the start of every collaboration, we prioritize and apply the proper processes and procedures to guarantee the security of company and client data, compliance with GDPR regulation for our European customers, and we make a concerted effort to fully understand any other rules and regulations our clients may be subject to.
+At the start of every collaboration, we prioritize and apply the proper processes and procedures to guarantee company and client data security in compliance with GDPR for our European customers.
+And we also make a concerted effort to fully understand any other rules and regulations our clients may be subject to.

 Let me give you some examples of how we do this in practice.